Michael Patrick King on Shocking 'And Just Like That' Death

 "I love the debate, are you someone who would stand there or run for the phone?
 It's another choice people make," he shared.
 "Are you Carrie Aiden or Carrie Big?
 All the Carrie Aidan people are running for the phone, and Carrie Big people locked in the moment."

-While Big's death has spawned plenty of debates, it got the attention of Peloton, who have since release a statement on his death and a tongue-in-cheek commercial featuring Noth and King, in which Peloton stresses that their bike is not to blame for Big's passing.
-While Peloton has had a big response since Thursday's episode and even suffered a stock loss, King shared that just like Big wears, smokes and drinks the best of the best, he'd be using the best of the best to exercise at home, and that's Peloton.
+While Big's death has spawned plenty of debates, it got the attention of the employees at Peloton, who have since released a statement on his death and a tongue-in-cheek commercial featuring Noth and King, in which Peloton stresses that their bike is not to blame for Big's passing.
+While Peloton has had a big response since Thursday's episode and even suffered a stock loss, King shared that just like how Big smokes and drinks with the best of the best, he'd be using the best of the best to exercise at home, and that's Peloton.

 As far as how King feels about the fans' reactions over Big's death, the And Just Like That show runner says their outrage means they care.